PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Assist students in understanding problem sets and completing labs

 **Responsibilities (6-8 hours/week):**

-- Assist in the scoring of 5 assignments spread out over the term

-- Assist in the scoring of lecture or guest speaker reflections or book reports
+- Weekly office hours to assist with problem sets and lab exercises, some in person and some in Zoom, usually the afternoon and/or evening before the assignment is due.

+- Provide feedback to the instructor on drafts of labs and problem sets before they are posted.

 **Requirements:**

-- Must have taken the class and gotten B+ (by default),
-- Must have prior experience as a UCA (in this course),
+- Must have considerable patience and a good understanding of basic material

-- Must be COS majors,
+- Must be able to attend essentially all lectures (MW 1:30-2:50)
-- Must be specific applicant(s) that have contacted Prof. Brian Kernighan